 I was delighted to see a pumpkin in my local supermarket over the weekend.
-There was only one left so I grabbed it without thinking.
+There was the only one left so I grabbed it without thinking.
 It was a weird but cute shape, not the kind you get in Mauritius at all.
 Mauritian pumpkins are huge and a very common thing to eat.
-Actually we also eat pumpkin leaves and even the flowers.
+Actually, we also eat pumpkin leaves and even the flowers.
 Nostalgic.

-The mammy heart melted, how could I refuse my boy a pumpkin pie?
+The mammy’s heart melted, how could I refuse my boy a pumpkin pie?
 (Literally, how could I refuse him?
 He just kept asking for 2 days) So, 2 days later I found myself in the kitchen making a pumpkin pie for my boy.
 Everybody loves dessert but mine had to be a healthy version, healthy version because I wanted it too.

 The taste was unbelievably good, creamy, crunchy, nutty and just the perfect balance of spices.